glenux/musala/README.md

 ## License

 Musala Push is Copyright © 2018-2019 Glenn ROLLAND.
-It is free software, and may be redistributed under the terms specified in the LICENSE file.
+It is free software, and may be redistributed under the terms specified in the LICENSE.txt file.